mstoodle/jcon2024_workshop/README.md

 When done with the SharedCache workshop, you can cd back up to the root to move to the InstantOn workshop:
-$ cd /Workshop_InstantOn/Section_1
+$ cd /Workshop_InstantOn
 $ cat README.md
+$ cd Section_1
+$ cat README.md
 ...

 When you finish the InstantOn workshop, you can cd back up to the root to move to the CloudCompiler workshop:
-$ cd /Workshop_CloudCompiler/Section_1
+$ cd /Workshop_CloudCompiler
 $ cat README.md
+# cd Section_1
+$ cat README.md
 ...

 That's it!
 Good luck!

-When you're done, if you logged in as root you'll want to logout before you move on to other things!
-Or just close the terminal window you've been working in.
+When you're done, just close all the terminal windows you've been working in and the main container will stop.

+# Containers

 NOTE: all the documentation for this workshop assumes you are using "podman" to run your containers.
 If you use docker, just replace "podman" with "docker" and